What does VOC mean?

 AFSSET and more

-Attention: This covers any organic compound with a boiling ranging circa between 68 °C and 287 °C.
+Attention: This covers approximately (any organic compound with a boiling ranging circa between 68 °C and 287 °C.

 This is the definition mostly used for VOC emission testing throughout the world.

 Carbon-containing compounds (excluding carbon monoxide, carbon dioxide, carbonic acid, metallic carbides and carbonates and ammonium carbonate) with vapor pressures at standard conditions approximately ranging between those for n-pentane through n-heptadecane ( n-C5 - n-C17).
 For the purposes of CDPH method, formaldehyde and acetaldehyde are considered to be VOCs.

 Below definitions are used when setting limit values of VOC content in product for reducing total emissions during life-cycle of the product, for minimizing any contribution of VOC to generation of ground level ozone.
 Limit values apply mostly to paints, coatings, adhesives and sealants.

 VOC is any organic chemical with boiling point below 250 °C at a standard atmospheric pressure of 101.3 kPa.
 To be given as grams VOC per liter product.